brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 - x64 libraries for Linux, they are compiled inside manylinux docker container
 - x64/ARM libraries for MacOS, they are universal binaries

-If your CPU and OS is not listed above(e.g. Raspberry Pi or Windows with ARM)  you still can use BrainFlow, but you need to compile it by yourself first.
+If your CPU and OS is not listed above(e.g. Raspberry Pi or Windows with ARM)  you still can use BrainFlow, but you need to compile it by youself first.
+See :ref:`compilation-label` for details.

 Python
 -------